• Home

 Soy milk is one of the OG plant-based alternatives for milk and has been for years.
 It has a thicker consistency and its flavour is more neutral compared to that of almond milk, making it a solid option for coffee drinks.

 Soy milk froths well, creating a decent foam for lattes and cappuccinos.
-However, it can curdle when added to very hot coffee or when mixed with highly acidic brews.
+However, it can curdle when added to very hot coffee or when mixed with acidic brews.

 Almond, Soy, Oat, Hemp: 6 Milk Varieties That Work Well In Coffee DrinksBarista-style soy milk is often stabilised to prevent this from happening, so it’s worth seeking out if you want a reliable milk alternative.